brunofreeman/ShakespeareLSTM/README.md

 [This tutorial](https://towardsdatascience.com/generating-text-with-tensorflow-2-0-6a65c7bdc568) was very helpful.

-The directory structure needed for saving files is as so:
+The following is the directory structure needed for saving files:

 ```
 ShakespeareLSTM